 \section{Abstract}

-The aim of this manuscript is to explore semiparametric methods for inferring subgroup-specific relative vaccine efficacy in a partially vaccinated population against multiple strains of a virus.
-We consider methods for observational case-only studies with informative missingness in viral strain type due to vaccination status, pre-vaccination variables, and also post-vaccination factors such as viral load.
-We establish general causal conditions under which the relative conditional vaccine efficacy between strains can be identified nonparametrically from the observed data-generating distribution.
-Assuming that the relative strain-specific conditional vaccine efficacy has a known parametric form, we propose semiparametric asymptotically linear estimators of the parameters based on targeted (debiased) machine learning estimators for partially linear logistic regression models.
-Finally, we apply our methods to estimate the relative strain-specific conditional vaccine efficacy in the ENSEMBLE COVID-19 vaccine trial.
+We develop semiparametric methods for estimating subgroup-specific relative vaccine efficacy against multiple viral strains in a partially vaccinated population.
+Focusing on observational case-only studies, we address informative missingness in strain type due to vaccination status, pre-vaccination characteristics, and post-infection factors such as viral load.
+We establish general conditions for the nonparametric identification of relative conditional vaccine efficacy between strains using covariate-adjusted conditional odds ratio parameters.
+Assuming a log-linear parametric form for strain-specific conditional vaccine efficacy, we propose targeted maximum likelihood estimators based on partially linear logistic regression, leveraging machine learning for flexible confounding adjustment.
+Finally, we apply our methods to estimate relative strain-specific conditional vaccine efficacy in the ENSEMBLE COVID-19 vaccine trial.